19hours/sg-statutes/Acts/Professional Engineers Act.md

 (b) where a number or proportion is specified by the Minister for the purposes of subsections (1) and (2) by notification in theGazette, such number or proportion of directors as may for the time being be so specified.

-[18/2003 wef 01/01/2004]

-[27/2005 wef 01/12/2005]

 ### Conditions of licence to practise

-21\.—(1) It shall be a condition of every licence granted to any corporation, partnership or limited liability partnership that professional engineering services to be provided in Singapore by the corporation, partnership or limited liability partnership shall be supplied by a professional engineer —
+21\.—(1) It shall be a condition of every licence granted to any corporation, partnership or limited liability partnership that professional engineering services relating to any of the prescribed branches of professional engineering work to be provided in Singapore by the corporation, partnership or limited liability partnership shall be supplied by a professional engineer —

 (a) who shall be responsible for the professional engineering works;